 We are exposed to fluctuations in foreign currency exchange rates, and in particular to fluctuations in the value of the U.S. dollar and the euro.
-Whilst the majority of our sales are made in the European market, revenues from sale of cellulose pulp are affected by the U.S. Dollar/euro exchange rate since the benchmark sale price on the international market is in U.S. dollars per ton.
-Please see also "Management's Discussion and Analysis of Financial Condition and Results of Operations-Quantitative and Qualitative Disclosures about Market Risk-Commodity Price Risk."
+Whilst the majority of our sales are made in the European market, revenues from sale of cellulose pulp are affected by the U.S. Dollar/euro exchange rate since the benchmark sale price on the international market is in U.S. dollars per ton and we invoice our customers in U.S. dollars.
 Insofar as our cost structure is mainly in euros, changes in the U.S. dollar/euro exchange rate can have a significant adverse effect on our earnings.
 The reference currency of our consolidated financial statements is the euro and we are therefore exposed to both transactional- and translational-related exchange risks.
 For example, our U.S. dollar-denominated sales of pulp may fluctuate due to the appreciation or depreciation of the euro against the U.S. dollar, which could impact our revenue, whereas our cost structure, which is principally denominated in euro, would not change proportionally.
 In addition, the value of our pulp inventory and cash balances in U.S. dollars when translated into euro for purposes of the preparation of our consolidated financial statements may affect our balance sheet and the reporting of our working capital, including our reported net debt.